lueck/htcf/README.md

 input file (manually) in a standoff manner.

-`htcf` also provides a taxi for setting TCF data over to JSON, SQL or raw haskell data: the `tcflayer` commandline program.
-It lets you specify the output format and which layer to get out of the file.
+`htcf` also provides a taxi for setting TCF data over to JSON, SQL or raw haskell data: the `tcflayer` and `tcftokens` commandline programs.
+They let you specify the output format and which layer to get out of the file.
 It is useful for preparing bulk inserts into a database.
+While `tcflayer` reads a single layer, `tcftokens` collects information about tokens from all layers.

 ## Layers currently supported ##